 Family-friend hotels and resorts in Mui Ne and Phan Thiet

 If you are travelling with your family with small children, not many hotels and resorts are family-friendly but not in Mui Ne.
 There are resorts that are simply dedicated to family travellers.

 Without sacrificing your need for a relaxing holiday in a nice resort, you can stay at Hoang Ngoc Beach Resort where they cater to families specifically.
-They also have a fitness centre, on-site restaurant with massive seafood menu, private beach for you and your kids to enjoy, a swimming pool to relax, and a great view from their rooms.
+They also have a fitness centre, an on-site restaurant with a massive seafood menu, a private beach for you and your kids to enjoy, a swimming pool to relax, and a great view from their rooms.